Enchoseon/Markdown-to-MLA-with-Pandoc/README.md

 - `xelatex`
 - `pandoc`

+## Setup

+1. Copy `mla.sty` into `/usr/share/texmf/tex/latex`
+  - If you don't want to do this, then you'll have to keep `mla.sty` in the same directory you run the Pandoc command or hardcode the path into your markdown file.

-## How-To
+## Usage

-To turn markdown into MLA format, just run `pandoc pdf --pdf-engine=xelatex` in the directory with your Markdown file (or specify a path to a specific markdown file if you need to).
+1. Run `pandoc pdf --pdf-engine=xelatex` in the directory with your markdown file
+  - Alternatively, you could specify a path to the markdown file with the `-i <PATH>` argument and run the command anywhere.

+## Example

-- See `example.md` to an example file.
+See `example.md` to an example file.
 You can run `pandoc pdf --pdf-engine=xelatex` to get an MLA-formatted PDF.

+## Additional Notes

-If you type your markdown in Neovim, you can use the [vim-pandoc plugin](https://github.com/vim-pandoc/vim-pandoc) and do `:Pandoc pdf --pdf-engine=xelatex` from inside Vim, you could even bind it to a key or something.
+If you type your markdown in Neovim, you can use the [vim-pandoc plugin](https://github.com/vim-pandoc/vim-pandoc) and do `:Pandoc pdf --pdf-engine=xelatex` from inside Vim.
+You could even bind it to a key or something.

-> **Remember**: Be sure Pandoc can access `mla.sty` when you run it!
-You may want to consider hardcoding a path to it with a command-line argument.

-If you really care about your experience being seamless (because wrapping your markdown in-between two lines of LaTeX and having 4 lines of YAML config at the top of you file ruins your minimalism) you can have Pandoc take your raw markdown and put it into a template before processing it.
+If you really care about your experience being seamless (because wrapping your markdown in-between two lines of LaTeX and having 4 lines of YAML config at the top of you file ruins your minimalist experience; and/or the LaTeX is screwing with your smart indent) you can have Pandoc take your raw markdown and put it into a template before processing it.
+I leave this as an exercise to the reader (or future me, who will then update this repo).

-Additionally, since this is using real LaTeX, we can even import our own MLA-friendly bibliography solutions if we want!
+Additionally, since this is real LaTeX and not KaTeX or something, we can use LaTeX without doing any `$$` shenanigans and import our own packages! (e.g. a package for MLA-formatted bibliographies)